All Episodes

 So being a youth, I had to go with him.

-So we just traded one hell hole for another, basically.
+So we just traded one hellhole for another, basically.

-Um I didn't really start paying attention to the world I live in and politics until PDT came in.
+I didn't really start paying attention to the world I live in and politics until PDT came in.

-President Donald Trump, PDT.
+That's what I call him, President Donald Trump, PDT.

-Um really opened my eyes.
+It really opened my eyes.

-The amazing thing when when someone who isn't a politician and they get their hands on the country and they run it the way it should be.
+The amazing thing when someone who isn't a politician and they get their hands on the country and they run it the way it should be.

 So being that I know how California runs things, New York always follows suit.